jennguyen1/sequence_alignment_visualization/README.md

 Run the app:
 https://jennynguyen.shinyapps.io/sequence_alignment_visualization/

+This is an interactive shiny visualization of the Smith-Waterman/Needleman-Wunsch sequence alignment algorithm.
+These algorithms are used to align two sequences.
+It is commonly used to match DNA sequences.
 See the instructions tab in the Shiny application for usage.